nr6j/IC705BlueAmpCtrl/README.md

 3. Change the board to "u-Blox NINA W-10" (under ESP32 Arduino.)
 4. Load the NINA W-10 computer with "SerialToSerialBT" example (under Bluetooth Serial.)
 5. Change the board back to "Arduino Nano 33 Iot."
+EDIT: 5.5 Double click the reset button on the IOT 33.
+Set the "Port" to the NEW serial port that shows up!
 6. Load this code, "IcomToYaesuBandData."
 7. Connect analog port A0 (output of the DAC) to the band data of the amplifier.
 8. Connect digital port D13 to the amplifier's PTT (through a buffer - remember -- there is an LED load already on this port.)